Lawh al-mahw and ithbât - لوح المحو والإثبات

 1 (To proclaim Allah, Who is Quddûs, is purified and free from all faults and exalted above any deficiency.)

-2 (The page on which copies of everything and every event of the world are recorded.)
+2 (The page in which the copies and records of everything and every event in the world are preserved.)
+(Tr.)